New Zealand and foreign GIs for wine or spirits

 1. Application filed

-Your application to register a geographical indication (GI) must meet legal requirements.
+Your application to register a New Zealand or foreign geographical indication (GI) must meet the legal requirements for the applicable GI type.

-Note: Once we’ve received your application, all correspondence will be via email.
+Note: Once we’ve received your application, it will be entered into our GI register.
+All correspondence will be via email.

 2. First examination

-We’ll examine your GI application within 3 months of filing, to make sure it complies with all the requirements of the Geographical Indications (Wine and Spirits) Registration Act 2006.
+We’ll examine your GI application within 3 months of filing, to make sure it complies with all the requirements of the Geographical Indications Registration Act 2006.

-If your application is not accepted, we’ll email you a compliance report , which will explain:
+If your application does not meet the legal requirements, or if we find other concerns with your application, we’ll email you a compliance report.
+This compliance report will explain:

 Once your response is received, your application will be re-examined.

-Note: If you need more time to respond, you can ask us for an extension of time.
+Note: If you need more time to respond, you can contact us before your deadline to ask for an extension of time.

 3. Acceptance

-Within 3 months of the advertised acceptance, a person may oppose the application for registration of the GI.
-Both the opponent and the applicant can ask for a time extension.
+Within 3 months of the advertised acceptance, any interested person may oppose the application for registration of the GI.
+The opponent can ask for an extension of time (up to a maximum of 1 month) to prepare their opposition.

 4. Registration

-If no opposition is raised, we’ll register your GI not less than 6 months after the application filing date.
+If your application has been accepted and no opposition is raised, we’ll register your GI not less than 6 months after the application filing date.

 What happens next?

-The registration of a GI is effective for 5 years from the deemed date of registration.
-After the first 5 years, a GI can be renewed for further periods of 10 years.
+The registration of a New Zealand or foreign GI is effective for 5 years from the deemed date of registration.
+After the first 5 years, the GI can be renewed for further periods of 10 years.

 You can request a renewal up to 12 months in advance.
 If a GI isn't renewed by the due date, the registration will expire.